- First Name

-I am an independent researcher of Modern Ireland.
+I am a writer and independent researcher of Modern Ireland.
 I hold an Honors BA in English and a BA in History from The Pennsylvania State University and an MA in History from The College of William & Mary.
-I also completed an International Studies program at The National University of Ireland, Galway, in 2015, where I focused my research in Irish Studies.
+I also completed an International Studies program at The National University of Ireland, Galway, where I focused my research in Irish Studies.

 - Recent Publications